Brunei–Qatar relations

 Brunei and Qatar established diplomatic relations in 1991.
 Brunei has an embassy in Doha, and Qatar has an embassy in Bandar Seri Begawan.

 History

-Relations between the two countries has been established since 2 October 1991.
-Brunei opened its embassy in Qatar in 2001 while Qatar opened its embassy in Brunei in 2008.
+Relations between the two countries have been established since 2 October 1991.
+Brunei opened its embassy in Qatar in 2001, while Qatar opened its embassy in Brunei in 2008.

 Economic relations

 Two memorandum of understanding such as cultural and education co-operation including two agreements on avoidance of double taxation and commercial and technical co-operation between both countries government has been signed to further strengthen ties between the two countries.
 There is also a co-operation in sport between the two countries.
-Currently, there are a small number of Bruneian expatriates in Qatar who are mainly engineers and technicians working with Qatargas and QatarEnergy.
+Currently, there are a small number of Bruneian expatriates in Qatar who are mainly engineers and technicians working with QatarEnergy LNG and QatarEnergy.